 - Experiment!
 Get lots of the same bean (5 pounds or more), a KillaWatt, and keep a good roast log.
-That will be your best chance for success.
+That will be your best chance of success.

 Chris’ Sample Profile

-115VAC With no load (dropping to about 111 or 112 volts when heating element kicked in)
+- 115VAC With no load (dropping to about 111 or 112 volts when the heating element kicked in)

-Started watching roast around 15 minute mark, hit cool button at about 19 minutes
+- Started watching roast around the 15-minute mark, hit the cool button at about 19 minutes

 The Behmor Roaster is built very well.
-It is priced well below it’s nearest competition – The GeneCafe and the Hottop.
-I personally will keep an iRoast in my arsenal for those times I want a brighter roast, and the Behmor will be my main espresso roaster.
+It is priced well below its nearest competition – The GeneCafe and the Hottop.
+I personally will keep something like an iRoast or Fresh Roast in my arsenal for those times I want a brighter roast, and the Behmor will be my main espresso roaster.